NDevTK/OriginMarker/security.md

 - **Bookmark Manipulation:** Other extensions modifying bookmark titles can cause functional conflicts or user confusion.
 A malicious extension might try to spoof OriginMarker's visual style.
 - **Web Page Interaction:** Direct attacks from web pages are well-mitigated by the lack of `externally_connectable` and strong CSP.
 Detection by pages is possible but hard to exploit due to the `salt`.

+### Denial of Service / Annoyance via Rapid Bookmark Updates

+- **Scenario:** Another extension with `bookmarks` permission, or a user manually editing with extreme rapidity, changes the title of OriginMarker's designated bookmark very frequently.
+- **Vector:** Each eligible title change (not ending in `*`) on the designated bookmark triggers the `onBookmarkChange` handler in `background.js`.
+This handler performs cryptographic operations (SHA-256) and storage operations (`chrome.storage.sync` or `chrome.storage.local`) to save the custom marker.
+- **Impact:**
+    - If `chrome.storage.sync` is used, rapid operations can exceed Chrome's rate limits (e.g., `MAX_WRITE_OPERATIONS_PER_MINUTE`), causing subsequent storage attempts to fail.
+This would temporarily prevent new custom markers from being saved or cleared.
+    - Increased CPU usage due to repeated hashing, though likely minor.
+    - General operational unreliability for the custom marker feature during such an event.
+- **Severity:** Low.
+This does not directly compromise data integrity or confidentiality but can degrade the user experience and reliability of the custom marker functionality.

 ## 5. Recommendations & Mitigations

 ### Salt Management & Initialization